 The function to select the folder is error trapped to prevent the selection of floppy drives, which are usually designated A: or B: If a drive with one of these letters is selected the entry is cleared and a warning message is displayed.

-The Browse for folder dialog shown is from Windows XP.
-The dialog is similar for Windows 7, however note that the Windows 7 dialog offers 'Libraries' as a potential storage location.
+Note that the Windows 7 dialog offers 'Libraries' as a potential storage location.
 Libraries and custom Libraries are actually virtual locations and may not be selected as backup locations.

 If you have made a mistake, or you wish to change the path or the prefix/suffix text, run the configuration dialog again by clicking the 'Config.' button on the ribbon.
 The current settings for the document will be presented in the dialog.